Last Updated on April 29, 2019 by Katty

 S. Maria Degli Angeli

-This suburb of Assisi is about 5 kms. away and boasts an imposing basilica constructed between 1569 and 1679 and crowned by the magnificent dome designed by Alessi.
-It encloses the Porziuncola (the nucleus of the first Franciscan monastery and the place where St. Claire received the Francican cowl from St. Francis in 1211) and the Cappella del Transito where St. Francis died on 3rd October 1226.
+This suburb of Assisi is about 5 kms away and boasts an imposing basilica constructed between 1569 and 1679 and crowned by the magnificent dome designed by Alessi.
+It encloses the Porziuncola (the nucleus of the first Franciscan monastery and the place where St. Claire received the Franciscan cowl from St. Francis in 1211) and the Cappella del Transito where St. Francis died on 3rd October 1226.
 To the side of the basilica is the Chapel of the Roses with frescos by Tiberio d’Assisi.
 The Museum annex contains works by the Maestro di San Francesco, Giunta Pisano and others.

 San Damiano is a Franciscan shrine about 1,5 km from Assisi, built on the spot where St. Francis heard the voice of Christ and where he wrote the Canticle of the Creatures.
 The convent founded by St. Claire is still intact.
 The Hermitage (Eremo delle Carceri) is an oasis of peace and tranquillity in the midst of the woods of Mt.
 Subasio (4,5 kms. from Assisi).